 - Identify and optimise the post for search terms they will be using

-- Write the post so that it contains a number of quotes that you can use
+- Write the post so that it contains several quotes that you can use

 - Write the post using a structure and format you can test

 - Align the post with a next step your ideal customers can take, based on their likely position in their customer journey

-- Write the post to attract ideal prospects and to be useful to existing ideal customers
+- Write the post to attract ideal prospects and provide value to existing ideal customers

-It’s the same activity - a blog post, but approached in two very different ways.
-I’m sure you can see the benefits that will come from following the asset based approach, here my top 3 benefits of this approach:
+It’s the same activity - a blog post - but approached in two very different ways.
+I’m sure you can see the benefits that will come from following the asset-based approach.
+Here are my top 3 benefits of this approach:

-- Assets provides more value to your ideal customers
+- Assets provide more value to your ideal customers

 - You can keep improving your assets